Scott Brooks: Washington Wizards (2016–2021)

 On April 26, 2016, Brooks was hired by the Washington Wizards, becoming the 24th head coach in franchise history.

 He altered the team's culture in the off-season and met with several players.
 In their first season with Brooks at the helm, the Wizards made it to the NBA playoffs, beating the Atlanta Hawks in the first round, before losing in seven games to the Boston Celtics in the second round.
 While they also made the playoffs the next year, Washington lost in six games in the first round to the Toronto Raptors, and then missed the playoffs entirely the next two seasons.
 In Brooks's fifth year as head coach, the team made it to the playoffs as a play-in team, but suffered a first round exit to the Philadelphia 76ers.

 On June 16, 2021, the Wizards and Brooks parted ways after his contract expired.

-Portland Trail Blazers (2021–present)
+Portland Trail Blazers (2021–2024)

 On August 2, 2021, Brooks was hired by the Portland Trail Blazers as the assistant coach to Chauncey Billups.

+Los Angeles Lakers (2024–present)

+On August 5, 2024, Brooks joined the Los Angeles Lakers coaching staff as an assistant coach for head coach JJ Redick.

+Personal life

+Brooks and his wife have two children.
+His daughter, Lexi, was born without a left hand.
+Brooks wears three woven bracelets on his right wrist to symbolise his family.